-- Adequate and proper delegation of authority is important for effective control.
+- Adequate and proper delegation of authority is essential for effective control.

-- The relevance of costs that are controllable in nature is also an important characteristic of an effective cost control system.
+- The relevance of costs that are controllable in nature is also a vital characteristic of an effective cost control system.

 - The next strategy states that the management must take a fresh look at how they can save more on the energy costs.

 - In the third strategy, the company must ensure that it is successful in reducing its office footprints, i.e., if it’s fully utilizing all its commercial space.

 - The fourth strategy states that the company must work with professionals and consultants on a project to project basis.

 - The fifth and last strategy states that the company must train and challenge its accounting as well as finance employees to speed up on the cost control system.

 Examples of Cost Control

 ABC Limited has a particular project in line.
 The company is unsure of taking up the project in question.
 Enlist these steps of the company must take up for confirming the project.

 - The company must use appropriate techniques like reference class forecasting for validating cost estimatesCost EstimatesCost estimate is the preliminary stage for any project, operation, or program in which a reasonable calculation of all project costs is performed and thus requires precise judgement, experience, and accuracy. of the project.